shidi1985/academic-kickstart/content/post/2021-CSEE-DRL-ActivePowerCorrection/index.md

 +++
-title = Our two-part paper on "Active Power Correction Strategies based on Deep Reinforcement Learning" are accepted by CSEE JPES." date = 2021-04-20T00:00:00
+title = "Our two-part paper on Active Power Correction Strategies based on Deep Reinforcement Learning" are accepted by CSEE JPES." date = 2021-04-20T00:00:00

 # List format.